alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Almost all security measures can be circumvented, security can almost always be improved by adding additional barriers, and improvements to security almost always carry a cost in usability and performance.

-Misclassification is seriously costly for research organisations: overclassification results not just in lost researcher productivity, but also a loss of scientific engagement, as researchers choose not to take part in a project with cumbersome security requirements.
+Misclassification is seriously costly for research organisations and their partners: overclassification results not just in lost researcher productivity, but also a loss of scientific engagement, as researchers choose not to take part in a project with cumbersome security requirements.
 Systematic overclassification **increases** data risk by encouraging workaround breach.

 The risks of under-classification include not only legal and financial sanction, but the loss of the social licence to operate of the whole community of data science researchers.